 Download: The Vehicles Typing (Free, premium version available)

 Your Mac can be a helpful learning tool, especially when it comes to handy apps like these.
-Start a new typing adventure with your child or practice and hone your own skills for a new job.
+Start a new typing adventure with your child or practice and hone your own typing skills for a new job.
 Whatever the case, these typing apps for Mac should get you off to a great start.